fire1ce/3os.org/docs/automation/guides/better-terminal-experience.md

 Save and exit the file.
 Open new terminal window and enjoy Better Terminal Experience!

-## Bonus: Personal theme, preconfigured config
+## Bonus: Personal Theme, preconfigured

 I've made a personal theme 3os based on the Bira theme with some tweaks.